shakacode/react_on_rails/README.md

   ```

 5. Visit [localhost:3000/hello_world](http://localhost:3000/hello_world)

+### Installation Summary

+See the [Installation Overview](docs/additional-reading/installation-overview.md) for a concise set summary of what's in a React on Rails installation.

+### Initializer Configuration

+Configure the `config/initializers/react_on_rails.rb`.
+You can adjust some necessary settings and defaults.
+See file [spec/dummy/config/initializers/react_on_rails.rb](../../spec/dummy/config/initializers/react_on_rails.rb) for a detailed example of configuration, including comments on the different values to configure.

 ## NPM
 All JavaScript in React On Rails is loaded from npm: [react-on-rails](https://www.npmjs.com/package/react-on-rails).
 To manually install this (you did not use the generator), assuming you have a standard configuration, run this command: